-I remember how difficult it was to stay calm after my son, Julian, was diagnosed with an allergy to peanut.
+I remember how difficult it was to stay calm after my son Julian was diagnosed with an allergy to peanut.
 In the early days, I was constantly concerned for his safety and lost sleep in the lead-up to many milestone events.
-My stomach was in knots when he attended his first overnight school trip in Grade 5 and when the bus whisked him away for summer camp in cottage country.
+My stomach was in knots when he attended his first overnight school trip in Grade 5.
 It was anxiety-provoking to leave him with a babysitter or grandparents when weekend getaways beckoned.
 The temptation to check in was constant.

 It is natural to feel worry for our children and to have a heightened sense of trepidation when food allergies are added to the mix.
 But at some point, a transition typically occurs where we reach a “new normal” and become more secure about our child’s well being.

-For insight, I asked several food allergy parents what actions got them over the hump of feeling anxious.
+For insight, I asked several food allergy parents what actions got them over the hump of feeling anxious when adapting to this new normal.
 Here are the tips they shared:

 Get properly educated